State Taxes

 Learn more about the Utah Active or Reserve Duty Armed Forces Property Tax Exemption

 The amount of the exemption is based on the disability percentage of the Veteran.
-Veterans with 100% disability will be able to claim the entire amount of the authorized exemption.
+Veterans with 100% disability are able to claim the entire amount of the authorized exemption.
 If the percentage of disability is less than 100% the Veteran will receive a percentage of the total exemption allowable that is equal to their disability percentage.

 The Surviving Spouse or minor orphans of a Service member who was killed in action or died in the line of duty is eligible for an exemption of the total value of their primary residence and all personal property not used for trade or business.